 The majority of Jon’s practice is devoted to litigation, including discrimination, harassment, retaliation, wrongful discharge, and FMLA cases.
 He also represents employers in overtime, prevailing wage, and employee benefits cases, including class actions and collective actions.
 Jon regularly litigates cases involving non-competition agreements and the misappropriation of trade secrets.
 He has successfully handled dozens of emergency injunction hearings, obtaining preliminary and permanent injunctions and recovering millions of dollars of lost profits for his clients.

-Throughout his career, Jon has served as lead trial counsel in federal and state courts across the country, including in Delaware, Georgia, Hawaii, Kentucky, New Jersey, New Mexico, New York, Ohio, South Carolina, Virginia, West Virginia, and Wisconsin.
+Throughout his career, Jon has served as lead trial counsel in federal and state courts across the country, including in Delaware, Florida, Georgia, Hawaii, Illinois, Kentucky, New Jersey, New Mexico, New York, Ohio, South Carolina, Virginia, West Virginia, and Wisconsin.
 He also has extensive experience at the appellate level and has personally briefed and argued cases before the United States Court of Appeals for the Third Circuit, Pennsylvania Commonwealth Court, Pennsylvania Superior Court, and Delaware Supreme Court.

-Jon also possesses substantial experience dealing with all typed of union-related issues.
+Jon also possesses substantial experience dealing with all types of union-related issues.
 As lead negotiator at the bargaining table, he has successfully negotiated collective bargaining agreements in a wide variety of industries, including manufacturing, construction, distribution, telecommunications, and food service.
 He regularly handles unfair labor practice charges, union organizing campaigns, and grievance and arbitration proceedings.

 On a selective basis, Jon represents employees in litigation matters, primarily in breach of contract cases.